Malaysian court scraps cross-dressing ban in landmark decision

 Police and religious authorities drew fire this year for bold moves that involved confiscating Bibles that used the word “Allah” to ignoring court orders about child custody between Muslim and non-Muslim couples.

+Last month, the country’s attorney general said a Muslim activist’s call to burn Bibles with the word “Allah” was not seditious and its aim “was only to defend the purity of Islam”.

-Friday’s decision is a precedent for transgender individuals to challenge the Islamic law ban in other Malaysian states, said Aston Paiva, the lawyer for the petitioners.
+Friday’s decision is a precedent for transgender individuals to challenge the Islamic sharia ban in other Malaysian states, said Aston Paiva, the lawyer for the petitioners.